 The United States Army Officer Candidate Schools Alumni Association (TUSAOCSAA) is the Alumni Association for the United States Army Officer Candidate School (OCS).
 The mission of the Association is to preserve the history of OCS and honor the legacy of its graduates.

 COL Harman entered the Army in 1978 and served 16 months on active duty as an enlisted soldier with a tour in the Panama Canal Zone.
 He was commissioned a United States Army Infantry Officer upon graduation from the Officers Candidate School, Fort Benning, Georgia in 1979.

-LTC Johnson entered the Army in April 1979 completing Basic Combat Training at Ft.
+LTC (Ret) Johnson entered the Army in April 1979 completing Basic Combat Training at Ft.
 Knox, KY followed by the Officer Candidate School (Class 4-79) at Ft.
 Benning GA.
-Reporting to the 1st Bn 63rd Armor, 1st Infantry Division in March 1980, LTC Johnson served as a Tank Platoon Leader, Mortar Platoon Leader, Company Executive Officer, Battalion Adjutant and ultimately commanded C Company.
+Upon completion of the Armor

 COL (Ret.)
 Richard Jung, Sr

 Colonel Richard G. Jung, Sr. has served 36 years as a Soldier, Non-Commissioned Officer, and Armor officer in the United States Army.
 He retired in 2009 having completed a combat tour in Iraq.
 Enlisting in 1973, he served as a Field Artilleryman and later a Signaleer.